beego/beedoc/en-US/mvc/model/orm.md

 }
 ```
 After the initial "bee run" command, change the values of force and verbose to false.
-The default behavior for beego is to add additional columns when the model is updated.
+The default behavior for Beego is to add additional columns when the model is updated.
 You will need to manually handle dropping your columns if they are removed from your model.